 Skip to main content

-Article Last updated on March 15, 2024
+Article Last updated on November 24, 2025

-Latino-Owned Restaurants to Check Out in Philadelphia
+Latino-owned Restaurants to Check Out in Philadelphia

-Casa México Photo by S. Ramones for Visit Philadelphia
+South Philly Barbacoa Photo by S. Ramones for Visit Philadelphia

 SHARE

-From Kensington to West Philadelphia, delicious Latin food is everywhere you go in Philadelphia.
 That’s thanks to the city’s vibrant, multiethnic and multiracial restaurant owners, who bring culture and heritage to their dishes.

-At dozens of spots throughout the city, residents and visitors can support Latino-owned restaurants while sampling authentic eats, including Puerto Rican style turnovers (Amy’s Pastelillos), Mexican cemitas (El Chingon), James Beard-nominated cooking (Cantina La Martina) and much more.
+At dozens of spots throughout the city, residents and visitors can support Latino-owned restaurants while sampling authentic eats, including Puerto Rican-style turnovers (Amy’s Pastelillos), Mexican cemitas (El Chingon), James Beard-nominated cooking (Cantina La Martina) and much more.

 Below, find just a small taste of the great Latino-owned restaurants in Philadelphia in a list compiled with help from the Greater Philadelphia Hispanic Chamber of Commerce.